hpatel292-seneca/Azure-az204-exam-study-notes/README.md

 Azure App Service provides built-in support for authentication and authorization, minimizing custom code requirements.

+### For more detailed notes, read word document in this repo.

 ## Conclusion

 These notes cover essential topics for the AZ-204 exam, focusing on serverless computing, Azure Functions, Azure Storage, Durable Functions, Azure App Service, and continuous deployment practices.